PoisotLab/ms_networkary_classifiers/README.md

 interactions *do not* exist starts gaining importance.

-![When trained on their optimally biased training set, most models were able to maximize their performance; this is not true for decision tree, k-NN, and to a lower extent RF.
-The ensemble had a consistently high performance despite incorporating poor models.](figures/optimal_value.png){#fig:optimvalue}
+![When trained on their optimally biased training set, most models were able to maximize their performance; this is not true when measuring PR-AUC for decision tree, k-NN, and to a lower extent RF.
+The ensemble had a consistently high performance despite incorporating low-performing models.](figures/optimal_value.png){#fig:optimvalue}

 When trained at their optimal training set balance, connectance still had a significant impact on the performance of some machines [@fig:optimvalue].